Basilica Cistern: Features

-This cathedral-size cistern is an underground chamber approximately 138 m by 65 m – about 9800 m2 in area – capable of holding 80000 m3 of water.
+This cistern is an underground chamber approximately 138 m by 65 m – about 9800 m2 in area – capable of holding 80000 m3 of water.
 The ceiling is supported by a forest of 336 marble columns, each 9 m high, arranged in 12 rows of 28 columns each spaced 5 m apart.
 The capitals of the columns are mainly in the Ionic and Corinthian style, with the exception of a few Doric capitals with no engravings.
 One of the columns is carved with raised pictures of a Hen's Eye, slanted branches, and tears, and resembles the columns of the 4th-century Triumphal Arch of Theodosius I (AD 379–395), erected in the 'Forum Tauri' Square, today's Beyazıt Square.
 The majority of the columns in the cistern appear to have been recycled from the ruins of older buildings (a process called 'spoliation'), likely brought to Constantinople from various parts of the empire, together with those that were used in the construction of Hagia Sophia.
 They are carved out of different types of marble and granite.

-Fifty-two stone steps descend into the cistern which is surrounded by a firebrick wall with a thickness of 4 m and coated with a waterproofing mortar.
-The Basilica Cistern's water came from the Eğrikapı Water Distribution Centre in the Belgrade Forest, which lie 19 km north of the city.
+Fifty-two stone steps descend into the cistern, which is surrounded by a firebrick wall with a thickness of 4 m and coated with a waterproofing mortar.
+The Basilica Cistern's water came from the Eğrikapı Water Distribution Centre in the Belgrad Forest, which lies 19 km north of the city.
 It traveled via the 971 m Valens (Bozdoğan) Aqueduct, and the original 115 m Mağlova Aqueduct, which was built by the Emperor Justinian.

-The weight of the cistern is carried on the columns by means of the cross-shaped vaults and round arches of its roof.

 The Basilica Cistern has been restored several times since its original creation.
 The first repairs were carried out in the 18th century during the reign of the Ottoman sultan Ahmed III in 1723 by the architect Muhammad Ağa of Kayseri.
-The second major repair was completed during the 19th century reign of Sultan Abdulhamid II (1876–1909).
+The second major repair was completed during the 19th-century reign of Sultan Abdulhamid II (1876–1909).
 Cracks in the masonry and damaged columns were repaired in 1968, with additional restoration in 1985 by the Istanbul Metropolitan Museum.
 During the 1985 restoration, 50,000 tons of mud were removed from the cistern, and platforms were erected to replace the boats previously used for touring the cistern.
 The cistern was opened to the public on 9 September 1987.
-It underwent additional cleaning In May 1994.
-Then in 2017 it was once again closed for restoration and earthquake-proofing, reopening to the public in 2022.
+It underwent additional cleaning in May 1994.
+Then, in 2017, it was once again closed for restoration and earthquake-proofing, reopening to the public in 2022.